hashstation/hashstation/docs/jobs/creating/attacks.md

 You can create a mask by using a mask editor.
 For crafting masks, you can either use the popup bar with buttons __(1)__ for inserting substitute symbols, or you can enter the mask by yourself in the input field __(2)__ as text.
 The editor will turn red and show you if there is an error.
 You can also use multiple masks – if you want to add a new mask, use the _Add masks_ button __(3)__.
 Click the trash can icon next to the input field to delete that mask.

 It is also possible to load masks.
-In Fitcrack, you do not have to enter masks manually every time you create a new job.
+In Hashstation, you do not have to enter masks manually every time you create a new job.
 You can have the masks stored in a mask set (.hcmask) file.
 Using the _Load masks_ button __(4)__, you can choose a mask file, and the masks will be imported automatically.
 To remove all masks and start over, use the _Reset masks_ button.

 ### Custom character sets